 - Normal operation.
 Interface is operating normally, with LPS asserted, SYSCLK active, status and packet data reception and transmission via the CTL and D lines, and request activity via the LREQ line.
-In Figure 26, the LPS signal is shown as a nonpulsed level signal.
+In Figure 23, the LPS signal is shown as a nonpulsed level signal.
 However, it is permissible to use a pulsed signal for LPS in a direct connection between the PHY and LLC; a pulsed signal is required when using an isolation barrier (whether of the TI bus-holder type or Annex J type). - 2.
 LPS deasserted.
 The LLC deasserts the LPS signal and, within 1 μs, terminates any request or interface bus activity, places its CTL and D outputs into a high-impedance state, and drives its LREQ output low. - 3.
 Interface reset.
-After TLPS\RESET time, the PHY determines that LPS is inactive, terminates any interface bus activity, and drives its CTL and D outputs low.
+After T{LPS_RESET} time, the PHY determines that LPS is inactive, terminates any interface bus activity, and drives its CTL and D outputs low.
 The PHY-LLC interface is now in the reset state. - 4.
 Interface restored.
-After the minimum TRESTORE time, the LLC may again assert LPS active.
+After the minimum T{RESTORE} time, the LLC may again assert LPS active.
 When LPS is asserted, the interface is initialized.

 If the LLC continues to keep the LPS signal deasserted, it requests that the interface be disabled.
-The PHY disables the interface when LPS has been deasserted for TLPS\DISABLE.
+The PHY disables the interface when it observes that LPS has been deasserted for T{LPS_DISABLE}.
 When the interface is disabled, the PHY sets its CTL and D outputs as stated above for interface reset, but also stops SYSCLK activity.
 The interface is also placed into the disabled condition upon a hardware reset of the PHY.
-The timing for interface disable is shown in Figure 26 and Figure 27.
+The timing for interface disable is shown in Figure 24 and Figure 25.